RIKEN-RCCS/lens3/v2/doc/design.md

 | pi:random     | key-description | \*1 |
 | ky:random     | key-description | \*1 |

-This table stores generated randoms for a pool-id or an access-key.
+This table stores generated randoms for a pool-name or an access-key.
 An entry is inserted to keep its uniqueness.

-A __pi:random__ entry is a pool-id and it is a record: {"owner", "modification_time"}, where an owner is a uid.
+A __pi:random__ entry is a pool-name and it is a record: {"owner", "modification_time"}, where an owner is a uid.

 A __ky:random__ entry is an access-key and it is a record: {"owner", "secret_key", "key_policy", "expiration_time", "modification_time"},
-where an owner is a pool-id.
+where an owner is a pool-name.
 A key-policy is one of {"readwrite", "readonly", "writeonly"}, whose names are borrowed from backend.

 ## Bucket policy